vzell/vagrant-multihost-provisioning/README.md

-NOTE that in the case of a multihost setup you need to specify the Ansible controlhost (whatever you name it) as the LAST ONE in the list of VMs if you want to provision with Ansible.
+NOTE that in the case of a multihost setup you need to specify the Ansible controlhost (whatever you name it) as the LAST ONE in the list of VMs if you want to provision with Ansible in *ansible_local mode*.

 ```Yaml
 --- # (1) Global parameters for all VMs to be created by Vagrant